General Indy 500 Facts and Milestones

 • 33rd (last place) - Scott Sharp, 2001 (crashed on first lap)

-Lowest Starting Position for the Overall Fastest Qualifier (all-time): 29th (Georges Boillot 1914, line-up set by blind draw)
+Lowest Starting Position for the Overall Fastest Qualifier (all-time) 29th (Georges Boillot 1914; starting lineup was set by a blind draw)

-Highest Starting Position for the Overall Slowest Qualifier (modern era, four or fewer qualifying days): 14th (Kevin Cogan 1993)
+Highest Starting Position for the Overall Slowest Qualifier (modern era, four or fewer qualifying days)

-Highest Starting Position for the Overall Slowest Qualifier (all-time): 8th (Howdy Wilcox 1923, Louis Tomei 1936)
+Highest Starting Position for the Overall Slowest Qualifier (all-time)

 Most Consistent Qualifying Laps (4 decimal places)